-This course, the second half of Introductory Economics, provides an introduction to macroeconomic concepts.
+The second half of introductory economics provides an introduction to macroeconomic concepts.
 The course examines pressing problems and issues in the Canadian economy and the world.
 Students will learn about alternate economic systems, national income accounting and the components of the national economy; the role of money in the economy; inflation; unemployment; international trade and trade policy; and the role of government in managing the economy.
-Prerequisite: ECON 101 recommended.
 Three credits.